Kitware/CMake/Help/manual/cmake-language.7.rst

  Changed values are not written back to the calling process, and they are not seen by subsequent build or test processes.

+ See the :ref:`cmake -E env <Run a Command-Line Tool>` command-line tool to run a command in a modified environment.

+Inspection
+ See the :ref:`cmake -E environment <Run a Command-Line Tool>` command-line tool to display all current environment variables.

 The :manual:`cmake-env-variables(7)` manual documents environment variables that have special meaning to CMake.